top of page

 IMG_2016.JPG

 All Babies and Children up to the age of 3, or those who are not fully potty trained, must be wearing the Double Nappy System.
 They must wear a disposable, or a reusable swimming nappy and over the top of this, they must wear what is called a Happy Nappy.
 It is a reusable, neoprene pair of shorts which does all the hard work, and saves many accidents from escaping into the pool!
 It must be well fitted, and your instructor will check it before entering the pool.
-Children can wear swimsuits, tops/shorts over it, but they must be wearing the double system underneath.
+Children can wear swimsuits, tops/shorts over it, but they must be wearing the double nappy system underneath.

 We hold a small kit of items to borrow for anyone who is attending a taster lesson, or for your first class if you don’t yet have one, or in case you arrive at the pool one week and it no longer fits, or isn’t in your swimming bag!
-If you book a course of lessons, then you will need to purchase items for your little one to use each week.
+If you book onto lessons then you will need to purchase items for your little one to use each week.
 There are good deals to be found if they are purchased alongside a wetsuit.
 They can also be purchased second hand if you wish as long as it is still a good fit.

 Wetsuits